our best Festive table Design ideas, holiday dining table styling tips, cohesive Holiday Color Schemes Help

 - Use holiday ribbon added to your greenery to make perfect place setting accents

 - Use the same ribbon on little wreaths or tied on chairs to add festive details

-For fabulous DIY dining chair decorations see the blog post: How to Create Stunning Budget-Friendly Chair Decorations
+For fabulous DIY dining chair decorations check out this blog post.

 Creating a festive table is an act of love.
 When we decorate our homes for the holidays (or any time of year) we are creating beautiful and welcoming backdrops for everyone to enjoy.
 All our creative expression and hard work are yet another important way we express love to our families.
 The beauty of our homes is an integral part of the memories cherished over a lifetime.